rohitvishwakarma-sf/Assignment-6/README.md

 inside folder server run

+- npm install

-> npm run dev
+- npm run dev

   inside folder client run

+- npm install
-> npm start
+- npm start

   run client on http://localhost:8080/ as it is used in CORS policy in server

 - Create db entries and run db at port http://localhost:5432